The 10 best running shoes for ball of foot pain as chosen by our keen runners expert podiatry team.

 What about my orthotic or arch support?

-Some of these shoes above accomodate an orthotic really well, others less so.
+Some of these shoes above accommodate an orthotic really well, others less so.

 As this is all general advice, and orthotics are personally prescribed for each individual foot it’s past the remit of this post to say whether you still need to use your orthotic or not.